mkristian/rails-resty-gwt/README.md

       │   ├── ActivityPlace.java
       │   ├── managed
       │   │   ├── ActivityFactory.java
-      │   │   ├── MyappModule.java
+      │   │   ├── MyAppModule.java
-      │   │   └── MyappPlaceHistoryMapper.java
+      │   │   └── MyAppPlaceHistoryMapper.java
-      │   └── MyappEntryPoint.java
+      │   └── MyAppEntryPoint.java
-      └── myapp.gwt.xml
+      └── MyApp.gwt.xml

-which is a GIN based setup. the __managed__ classes will be modified by the scaffold generators. the other files are one generated and can be changed as needed. the __MyappModule.java__ can be changed with care (only the __super.configure();__ and __new GinFactoryModuleBuilder()__should stay as it is). see also the EntryPoint __MyappEntryPoint.java__.
+which is a GIN based setup. the __managed__ classes will be modified by the scaffold generators. the other files are once generated and can be changed as needed. the __MyAppModule.java__ can be changed with care (only the __super.configure();__ and __new GinFactoryModuleBuilder()__should stay as it is). the EntryPoint of the application is __MyAppEntryPoint.java__.

+## compile to javascript ##

-you can always compile the java code as follows, the first compile does the java to classfile compilation which is needed for the second step to compile the java to javascript.
+which is not needed for development. to compile the java code as follows.

 `rmvn compile gwt:compile`

+the first compile does the java to classfile compilation which is needed for the second step to compile the java to javascript

+## scaffold a resource ##

 now you can scaffold a model